 - A. Nursing N111, N121, N131 must be taken in sequence.
 Students who fail any of these courses may be academically withdrawn from the school.
 If readmitted to the school, the student must repeat the course before progressing on to the next nursing course. - B. All general education courses must be successfully completed before or during the semester that they are offered in the curriculum plan. - 1.
 Students who fail any general education course may be involuntarily withdrawn. - C. Students who fail or withdraw while failing from any nursing course may be dismissed from the program and may not be eligible for readmission. - D. Students will be given an ATI achievement test at the end of each major nursing course.
-A passing score must be achieved of at least a level one in N111, N131, N212 and N221. - E. Students have a maximum of three years to complete the entire program. - F. If the student has withdrawn, re-application is required with the appropriate fee. - G. Students may apply for re-admittance to the program.
+This test score will be averaged with other test scores. - E. Students have a maximum of three years to complete the entire program. - F. If the student has withdrawn, re-application is required. - G. Students may apply for re-admittance to the program.
 Offer of re-admission will be at the discretion of the admissions committee. - H. The Geisinger Lewistown Hospital School of Nursing may permit progression exceptions due to unusual circumstances.
 The request will be reviewed by the Program Director and all decisions are final. - I. Failure in either the clinical or theoretical portion of the course constitutes failure of the course. - J. A theory grade of "C" (C minus is unacceptable), is required for all nursing and general education courses.
 A clinical grade of "Pass" is required for all clinical experiences. - K. The student will be required to satisfy any outstanding GLHSON charges prior to the final exam and progressing to the next semester.